charles37/WhichIsBetterAI/README.md

 ## Instructions for use

 The API endpoints can be used in any application that can make HTTP requests.
 For example, you can use the `fetch` function in JavaScript to make GET and POST requests to these endpoints.

+## PopulateDB.hs - Automatic Population of Database

+This Haskell script is designed to automatically fetch random articles from Wikipedia, extract relevant information, and add them as concepts in the database.

+### Key Functions

+- `fetchRandomArticle`: Fetches a random article summary from Wikipedia.
+- `login`: Logs into the local server with a provided username and password.
+- `addConcept`: Adds a new concept to the database using the given article information.

+### How to Run the Script

+To run the script, use `stack ghci PopulateDB.hs` from the command line in the directory where `PopulateDB.hs` is located.
+This starts an interactive GHC session with `PopulateDB.hs` loaded.

+After the GHC session is started, simply run the `populateDB` function with the command `populateDB`.

+This script will automatically fetch and add 2000 random Wikipedia articles as concepts in the database.
+You can change this number in the `populateDB` function.

+### Error Handling

+The script includes basic error handling.
+If it fails to fetch an article summary or to login, it will print a corresponding error message to the console.